 Transparency and accountability are nonnegotiable in financial compliance.
-To address regulatory expectations and internal governance standards, AI-driven compliance incorporate detailed audit trails and explainable ΑI (XAI) mechanisms.
+To address regulatory expectations and internal governance compliance standards.
+AI-driven systems incorporate detailed audit trails and explainable AI (XAI) mechanisms.
 Each automated decision or alert is accompanied by a timestamped log that captures the data points evaluated, rules triggered, model scores, and the rationale behind the decision.
-Explainability techniques such as LIME (Local Interpretable Model-Agnostic Explanations), (SHapley Additive exPlanations), or attention heatmaps for NLP models are used to make AI decisions interpretable by compliance analysts and auditors.
+Explainability techniques such as LIME (Local Interpretable Model-Agnostic Explanations), SHAP (SHapley Additive exPlanations), or attention heatmaps for NLP models are used to make AI decisions interpretable by compliance analysts and auditors.
 This ensures that the reasoning behind every flagged transaction or anomaly can be scrutinized, defended, and reported during regulatory reviews or legal disputes.
 Furthermore, audit trails contribute to forensic investigations and root cause analysis in case of compliance breaches, thereby reinforcing institutional trust in AI-based decision systems.